zephyrproject-rtos/zephyr/doc/drivers/drivers.rst

 `PRE_KERNEL_2`
         Used for devices that rely on the initialization of devices initialized as part of the PRIMARY level.
-These devices cannot use any kernel services during configuration, since the kerne services are not yet available.
+These devices cannot use any kernel services during configuration, since the kernel services are not yet available.
 Init functions at this level run on the interrupt stack.

 `POST_KERNEL`